Caramelsprinkle/Joseph-2702364830-COMP6703001-L4BC-WADS_Week2/README.md

 I don't know if you know anything about fashion.
 Are you all right?
 No.
-He's making the tie in the cab as they're flying up Madison.
+He's making the tie in the cab as they're swimming up Madison.
 He finally gets there.
 He runs up the steps into the church.
 The wedding is on.